swaptacular/swpt_login/README.md

 # computational effort needed to solve the ALTCHA challenge (default
 # 100000).
 ALTCHA_INFO_URL is an URL that tells the users what ALTCHA
 # is (default "https://altcha.org/").
 ALTCHA_EXPIRATION_SECONDS
-# determines the expiration interval of each challenge.
+# determines the expiration interval of each challenge (default 3600
+# seconds).
 ALTCHA_SECRET_HMAC_KEY=some-long-and-secret-string
 ALTCHA_MAX_NUMBER=50000
 ALTCHA_INFO_URL=https://altcha.org/